empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 ### General Considerations

 LEED Structure determination is based on comparing experimental IV curves with those calculated for a trial surface geometry.
 Ultimately, the structure determination is the process of searching for the model geometry with the best agreement.
-In order to be able to automatise the search procedure, one needs to quantify the level of agreement between two curves, which is done by ”reliability” or $R$ factors Due to several approximations made in the model calculations, the agreement will never be perfect.
+In order to be able to automatise the search procedure, one needs to quantify the level of agreement between two curves, which is done by ”reliability” or $`R`$ factors Due to several approximations made in the model calculations, the agreement will never be perfect.
 In particular, the absolute intensity of the back-scattered electron beams is not well reproduced by the LEED calculations.
-Different $R$ factors emphasize certain properties of the IV curves more than others.
+Different $`R`$ factors emphasize certain properties of the IV curves more than others.
 In order to make the right choice for a particular set of data, it is important to be aware of these criteria, which will be discussed in the following sections.

 #### "Distance between two mathematical functions"

-The experimental and all calculated IV curves of a spot $\vec{g}$ (or simply $g$) can be described in mathematical terms as a set of positive limited functions of $E$ defined in the overlap interval $[E_{i},E_{f}]$.
+The experimental and all calculated IV curves of a spot $`\vec{g}`$ (or simply $`g`$) can be described in mathematical terms as a set of positive limited functions of $`E`$ defined in the overlap interval $`[E_{i},E_{f}]`$.
 ``` math
 \begin{equation}
 {\cal I}  = \{I_{g,x}(E): E \in [E_{i},E_{f}]\}\;,
 \end{equation}
 ```
-the index $x$ is either $e$ (experimental) or $t$ (theoretical).
-Mathematical topology enables calculating ”distances” between such functions by defining a metric, which essentially serve the purpose of an $R$ factor.
+the index $`x`$ is either $`e`$ (experimental) or $`t`$ (theoretical).
+Mathematical topology enables calculating ”distances” between such functions by defining a metric, which essentially serve the purpose of an $`R`$ factor.
 The general properties of a metric are as follows: :
 ``` math
 \begin{equation}
 \begin{array}{clr}